Albrenik/recipes-homecooking/README.md

 The first Website the guest sees is the Home Screen with some suggested recipes, links to top rated recipes, link to the recipe inventory and a link to a webpage filled with some more video impressions for even more recipes.
+## Style and feel
+### Colors
+you can use the following colors for the website Background color: white, dark grey, light grey, red, blue If needed you could use other colors suitable for the design

+### Logo
+Logo should contains the simple Cook's hat with the crossed spoon and fork; this image should be displayed in bookmark icon aswell.

+### Fonts
+Use the simple readable fonts such as Aerial or Times New Roman.
+### layout
+You can use the reference from the provided sample images.

 ## List of Recipes
 ### Title